owid/owid-grapher/README.md

 ## Architecture notes

 owid-grapher is heavily based around [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) using the libraries [Preact](http://github.com/developit/preact) and [Mobx](http://github.com/mobxjs/mobx), allowing it to do pretty heavy client-side data processing efficiently.
-New code should be written using [PEP 484 type hints](https://www.python.org/dev/peps/pep-0484/) and [TypeScript](https://www.typescriptlang.org/).
+New code should be written in [TypeScript](https://www.typescriptlang.org/).
 [Visual Studio Code](https://code.visualstudio.com/) is recommended for the autocompletion and other awesome editor analysis features enabled by static typing.

 ## About